 Long story short, it worked.
 I dug into things until I managed to get OS X’s DHCP server running on that previously unused port, constrained the server’s DHCP address range to be from 192.168.10.100 to 192.168.10.100, or in other words, yes, it serves up a DHCP address, but that’s the only one it will give out.

 This works extremely well.
 I’ll show you the system file I had to edit, and the network settings for the 2nd ethernet port, and hopefully, you’ll be able to duplicate this if you find you have a need or an interest.

-Second, here is the bootpd.plist file that I placed in /etc:
+First, create the bootpd.plist file in /etc:

 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>bootp_enabled</key> <false/> <key>detect_other_dhcp_server</key> <integer>1</integer> <key>dhcp_enabled</key> <array> <string>en1</string> </array> <key>reply_threshold_seconds</key> <integer>0</integer> <key>Subnets</key> <array> <dict> <key>allocate</key> <true/> <key>lease_max</key> <integer>86400</integer> <key>lease_min</key> <integer>86400</integer> <key>name</key> <string>192.168.10</string> <key>net_address</key> <string>192.168.10.0</string> <key>net_mask</key> <string>255.255.255.0</string> <key>net_range</key> <array> <string>192.168.10.100</string> <string>192.168.10.100</string> </array> </dict> </array> </dict> </plist>